tobyweston/blog/source/_posts/2015-09-25-pair-tests-dont-work.md

 There is often no clear yes or no result to a pair test.
 Because of the stressful nature, you can't be sure you're getting the best out of candidates.
 People often don't take this into account and assume the simulation was realistic.
 Best case scenario: someone flies through the exercise and gets everything "right".
 Are they an easy hire?
 Is there more to them?

 > In my recent round of recruitment, we offered four roles and each of them basically messed up the pair test.
 Each of them panicked or went off in a weird direction in a moment of stress.
 There's no coming back for the candidate when that happens.
-I'm hugely proud that we understood things well enough to factor in other aspects and still offer after what might have been seen as a "fail".
+I'm hugely proud that we understood things well enough to still make offers, after what might have been seen as a "fail".